Community of Jesus: History

+On July 21 & 22, 1993, WCVB-TV's Chronicle (American TV program) aired a two part investigative report on the community, part of which discussed allegations by former members and the response of the community.
+In 2021, WBZ-TV aired a report from their Investigative Team, which alleged the group emotionally abused them as former members.
+Additionally, a documentary was aired by the CBC Television program The Fifth Estate (TV program) about Grenville Christian College related to the group, with abuse allegations.
+(See Grenville Christian College for more information.)

+Another documentary was aired in 2021, by The Fifth Estate, with allegations related to Grenville Christian College.
+In 2025, a federal lawsuit alleged that the community was trafficking minors for labor and forcing children to work long hours building an event space without compensation.
+In response, a lawyer for the Community said the lawsuit dishonored the real victims of trafficking in our society and asserted that the plaintiff's mother had signed a waiver for plaintiff to volunteer on a construction project and that the plaintiff's father had worked alongside him as a foreman on the project.

 Rule of Life

 According to the Community of Jesus the Rule took its present shape in 2008 after final adoption by a vote of the Chapter (which is composed of the solemnly professed members).
 Its content is drawn from and inspired by Scripture, church tradition, the Rule of St. Benedict, and the founding principles and charisms of the Community of Jesus expressed in its founding and in its ongoing evolution.
 Its purpose is to prescribe a standard of spiritual wisdom for community living, and to be a basic guide for those wishing to commit themselves to the monastic life as it is pursued in the Community of Jesus.

 Following a prologue, the Rule of Life is divided into two major sections, each of which has two parts.
 Section I sets forth the fundamental spiritual principles upon which the Community of Jesus was founded and which continue to give the community its definition.
 These are presented in Parts A and B under the headings of “Vocation” (God's call) and “Profession” (our response).
 Section II applies those principles to the procedures for membership and decision-making in the community.